Handle MongoDB transactions in Node.js using Mongoose

 The use case

-We will implement the product's ordering on an e-commerce website as a real-world use case.
-Below is the simplified class diagram of our system.
+We will implement product ordering on an e-commerce website as a real-world use case.
+Below is our simplified class diagram.

 Let's explain the relationships between the classes: